ioki-mobility/ioki-ruby/README.md

-Because the data is pushed to your application via the internet to a public endpoint in your application, the webhook data is signed by the ioki webhooks API to authenticate it using a preshared secret, which you need to set as the `WEBHOOK_SIGNATURE_KEY` ENV variable.
+Because the data is pushed to your application via the internet to a public endpoint in your application, the webhook data is signed by the ioki webhooks API to authenticate it using a preshared secret, which you need to provide.

 ```
-# Set ENV['WEBHOOK_SIGNATURE_KEY'] first...
+# Set ENV['IOKI_WEBHOOK_SIGNATURE_KEY'] first...
-# Then run the validation on the request:
+# Then run the validation on the request

+Ioki::Webhooks::SignatureValidator.new(
+  body:          request.body.read,
-Ioki::Webhooks::SignatureValidator.new(body: request.body.read, signature: request.headers['X-Signature']).call
+  signature:     request.headers['X-Signature'],
+  signature_key: ENV.fetch('IOKI_WEBHOOK_SIGNATURE_KEY', nil)
+).call

 ```